virtualagc/virtualagc/yaShuttle/yaHAL-S/PALMAT.md

 Since the bulk of my HAL/S compiler is in Python and the file-format being used is a JSON version of the Python structures, for *now* PALMAT instructions will be represented as Python dictionaries.

 Before presenting any actual instructions, let me add that for computation of expressions (arithmetical, boolean, or otherwise), the PALMAT virtual machine implements an execution-stack based model, such as found in a Reverse Polish Notation (RPN) calculator or in the FORTH computer language.
 Therefore, the behavior of PALMAT instructions is often to pop values from this execution stack, perform some computation on them (such as addition), and then to push the result back on the execution stack.
+Each entry of the execution stack can thus hold values of various types.

 With that in mind, here's a description of some of the available PALMAT instructions.

 * `{'number': string}`, where `string` is a stringified version of a number such as 1.35E13B2.
-(At some point, I may change this so that `string` is replaced by the actual Python representation of the number, but for now I don't go that far.)  **Recall** that in HAL/S, the minus sign is an operator, and not a character that can prefix a number token, so these numbers are all non-negative.
+(At some point, I may change this so that `string` is replaced by the actual Python representation of the number, but for now I don't go that far because this method preserves exact values.)  **Recall** that in HAL/S, the minus sign is an operator, and not a character that can prefix a number token, so these numbers are all non-negative.
 The action of this instruction at runtime is push the number (*as* a number and no longer as a string) onto the execution stack
 * `{'operator': '+'}`.
 The action of this instruction at runtime is to pop the last two numbers from the execution stack, add them, and then to push the result back onto the execution stack.
 The execution stack is thus shortened by one element.
 * `{'operator': '-'}`.
 This is a binary minus operator, as opposed to a unary negation operator.
 The action at runtime is to pop the final two elements from the execution stack, subtracting the 2nd-to-last value from the last value, and then to push the result back onto the execution stack.
 * `{'operator': 'U-'}`.
 This is unary negation operator.
 The action at runtime is to arithmetically negate the last value on the execution stack.
 Thus the execution stack does not change in size.